wjh18/pyspeedinsights/README.md

 ### `-m` or `--metrics` (optional)

-Specify which metrics (other than the defaults) you want to include in your report (Excel only).
-If none are specified, all metrics will be included.
+Specify which metric(s) you want to include in your report.
+This only works for Excel because the json output will include everything.

+If excluded, additional metrics will not be dumped to Excel.
+Add the `all` argument to retrieve all available metrics.

 Example:

+* `psi https://example.com -f excel -m all` - no additional metrics
+* `psi https://example.com -f excel -m all` - all available metrics
-* `psi https://example.com -f excel -m speedIndex`
+* `psi https://example.com -f excel -m speedIndex` - just speedIndex
+* `psi https://example.com -f excel -m speedIndex totalBlockingTime` - just speedIndex and totalBlockingTime

 ### Other commands